paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 }
 ```

 `unpack` expects a [reference](https://doc.rust-lang.org/stable/book/ch04-02-references-and-borrowing.html) to a slice of `u8`.
-It looks at the first byte (=`tag`) to determine how to decode (using )) the rest (=`rest`) of the slice.
+It looks at the first byte (=`tag`) to determine how to decode (using [`match`](https://doc.rust-lang.org/rust-by-example/flow_control/match.html)) the rest (=`rest`) of the slice.
 For now, we'll leave it at one instruction (ignoring the instruction where Bob takes the trade). `unpack_amount` decodes the `rest` to get a `u64` representing the `amount`.
 You can look up the individual functions yourself.
-What's most important for now is that you understand what is going on at a high level in the unpack function: 1. choose which instruction to build 2. build an return that instruction.
+What's most important for now is that you understand what is going on at a high level in the unpack function: 1. choose which instruction to build 2. build and return that instruction.

 This won't compile because we are using an undefined error.
 Let's add that error next.